-Unfortunately, Webname.com (mail.com) doesn't offer anything like an “unsend” or “undo send” feature in its interface.
+Unfortunately, Webname.com (mail.com) doesn't offer email tracking in its functionality.

 Good news though!
-Webname.com (mail.com) supports IMAP, so you can access the “undo send” feature through a desktop email client like Mailbird.
+Webname.com (mail.com) supports IMAP, so you can access the read receipt feature through a desktop email client like Mailbird.

-In order to access the “undo send” email feature with your Webname.com (mail.com), just follow the steps described below.
-You'll be able to try this feature in Mailbird for free.
+To access that valuable read receipt feature when sending an email from your Webname.com (mail.com) account, just follow the steps below.
+You'll be able to try the "read receipts" feature using Mailbird for free.

 Download and install Mailbird

 Mailbird is a desktop email client that is very convenient for managing multiple addresses, either in its unified inbox or separately.
 It supports most email providers, so you can boost almost any kind of account with convenient email management features like read receipts.